celevitz/touRnamentofchampions/README.md

   their dish: values of 0- 20
 - `total`: Total score that chef received: between 0 and 100
 - `winner`: Winner, loser, or tie
-- `X`: Numeric X value to help when creating the bracket
+- `x`: Numeric X value to help when creating the bracket
 - `y`: Numeric Y value to help when creating the bracket

 ``` r